abppbd/Google-Photos-Albumless-Tracker/README.md

 While the web bot runs you can paus it with the same button (the web bot can take up to 10s to stop).
 Use the `Kill` button to close the web bot.

+When the web bot is done or killed, a window will popup showing all the media items that couldn't be added to the album.

 # Info & Credits